PedrobyJoao/16-bit-computer/vm.md

 As for some questions regarding virtual memory segments, now I think I understood, it's the same deal as we had with pre-defined registers for assembly programming.
 This virtual memory contains segments that make the easy-access of abstraction's values created by the program itself.

+## VM Part 2 - Branching and Functions

+On the previous Part 1, we implemented the arithmetic operations and push/pop (access to the memory segments) commands.
+Now, we'll deal with branching operations and functions.

+- Branching: labels and goto operations.
+This is kinda trivial to implement as the hack assembly language already makes use of labels and goto operations, we just have to really translate.
+- Functions: also called subroutines, procedures, or methods.
+This is more difficult to implement, every subroutine will share the same global stack but each one of them will be abstracted with its own piece of the stack called Frame.